A language syntax highlighter and code completion extension for editing Xule with Visual Studio Code.

 The files in the .zip linked below include:

-- a DQC.code-workspace file defining folders corresponding to the reference implementation
+a DQC.code-workspace file defining folders corresponding to the reference implementation

-- settings.json files that define imports and namespaces required by the Xule Editor in each workspace folder, and
+settings.json files that define imports and namespaces required by the Xule Editor in each workspace folder, and

-US GAAP (2014 - 2022) and IFRS (2018 - 2021) Taxonomies in .json format called by the settings.json files.
+US GAAP (2014 - 2023) and IFRS (2018 - 2023) Taxonomies in .json format called by the settings.json files.

 Together, these resources enable highlighting and code completion in the Xule Editor.

-- Download and extract all folders and files from the dqc-xule-settings.zip archive into the dqc_us_rules subdirectory of the release, so that the taxonomy folder is at the same level as the existing source folder.
+Download and extract all folders and files from the dqc-xule-settings.zip archive into the dqc_us_rules subdirectory of the release, so that the taxonomy folder is at the same level as the existing source folder.